Max-Starling/Max-Starling/README.md

 <!-- based in ~~Minsk, Belarus~~ (anywhere but here).   -->
 🧙‍♂️ I'm Max, a Senior Full Stack Engineer traveling around the world and working remotely.
 ⚡ I work for [Hunters](https://www.hunters.ai/) and [Sourceter](https://sourceter.com/) in B2B format.
 Previously worked for [iTechArt](https://www.itechart.com/), [Paralect](https://www.paralect.com/) and [Exadel](https://exadel.com/).
 Open to become a mentor or collaborator.
-✒ Some of my shared knowledge and experience can be found in [Max-Starling/Notes](https://github.com/Max-Starling/Notes).
+✒ I share some of my knowledge and experience in [Max-Starling/Notes](https://github.com/Max-Starling/Notes).
 🔭 You can find more info about me in [my CV web page](https://max-starling-cv.web.app/).

 <a href="http://www.github.com/Max-Starling">